How to Protect Your Home Against Termites In West Palm Beach

 4. Keep wood structures from having a direct contact with the soil.
 For example, if you have wooden stairs leading up to your home, try to use a concrete pad rather than planting the bottom of the stairs into the soil.

 Homeowner’s insurance does not cover termite damage, so it is important that you keep your home protected.
 Signing up for our million-dollar guarantee termite protection plan will give you annual inspections, an on-call specialist, and a warranty that will last, even when selling your home.
-Call Nozzle Nolen to start protecting your home today!
+If you live in West Palm Beach, Boca Raton, or elsewhere in our service area, we'd love the opportunity to help you protect your home from these destructive pests.
+Contact us today!